How do you teach an old dog new tricks? In most cases, maybe you can’t.

 Building an inventory of product without orders is inexcusable.
 I’m sure he thinks that it’s all about unit cost, but he doomed himself to failure.

-Well, what would a Lean guy do?
+What would a Lean guy do?

 First, there is a list of things he would not do.
 He couldn’t ignore the cost of: